 If you’re after evidence that law graduates possess skills considered highly desirable in the accounting industry, look no further than the fact that many accounting firms are actively recruiting them.
-In Australia, the ‘Big Four’ accounting firms have pledged to grow their legal teams, with PwC announcing that it intends to be one of the world’s top 20 legal providers by 2020.
+In Australia, the ‘Big Four’ accounting firms have pledged to grow their legal teams, with PwC currently employing around 2,500 lawyers in their legal services.
 This is encouraging news if you’d like to use your new-found skills in the accounting and advisory industry as a legal practitioner.

 However, bear in mind that, while a law degree might lend credibility to your application, it won’t be enough to secure you a job if you wish to work as a registered accountant.
 To do this, you will generally require an accounting degree (or a Bachelor of Business with a major in accounting) and an active membership with one of Australia’s three main industry accreditation providers: the Institute of Public Accountants (IPA), Certified Practising Accountants Australia (CPA), and Chartered AccountantsAustralia and New Zealand (CA ANZ).